Jason94/coalton-io-template/README.md

 qlot exec emacs
 ```

-For other ways to integrate the local dependencies into Emacs, [see the QLot documentation](https://github.com/fukamachi/qlot?tab=readme-ov-file#working-with-slime).
+For other ways to integrate the local dependencies into Emacs, [see the Qlot documentation](https://github.com/fukamachi/qlot?tab=readme-ov-file#working-with-slime).

 ## 5) Run the tests